-The Rams have released the star running back, marking the end of a five-year run for Gurley with the franchise that selected him No. 10 overall in the 2015 draft.
+The Rams released the star running back on Thursday afternoon, marking the end of a five-year run for Gurley with the franchise that selected him No. 10 overall in the 2015 draft.

-Gurley quickly established as one of the league’s best running backs, earning three All-Pro nods and making three trips to the Pro Bowl as the Rams rose up the NFC standings.
-However, Gurley has been hampered by injuries in recent years — especially down the stretch in the Rams trip to the Super Bowl in 2018.
+Gurley quickly established himself as one of the league’s best running backs, earning three All-Pro nods and making three trips to the Pro Bowl as the Rams rose up the NFC standings.
+However, Gurley has been hampered by injuries in recent years, especially down the stretch in the Rams’ trip to the Super Bowl during the 2018 season.

-Gurley rushed for 1,251 yards and 17 touchdowns during the regular season, but mustered only 10 yards on four carries in the NFC Championship Game win over the New Orleans Saints.
-He then had just 35 carries on 10 tries in the Super Bowl LIII loss to the New England Patriots.
+Gurley rushed for 1,251 yards and 17 touchdowns during the regular season, but mustered only 10 yards on four carries in the NFC championship game win over the New Orleans Saints.
+He then had just 35 yards on 10 tries in the Super Bowl LIII loss to the New England Patriots.

 In 2019, Gurley’s struggles continued.
 He finished with a career-low 857 yards on 223 carries, just a 3.8-yard average.
 Now he is headed to free agency in an attempt to return to his All-Pro form.